veltzer/pytags/README.txt

 usage:

+implemented:
+tagger --showconfig
+	will dump the tagger configuration. tagger --testconnect
+	Test the connection to the database to see if it's ok.
+	This is used to setup tagger correctly or for development purposes.

+future:
-tagger scan .
+tagger --create
+	will create the database
+	If the database exist then tagger will exit.
+	If passed --force will remove the old database and create a new one (use with care). tagger --update [--dir [dir]]
-	will scan a folder recursivly and will add its tag information into the database. tagger search foo
+	will scan the directory 'dir' recursivly (current directory is the default) and will add its tag information into the database. configuratin determines which files are actually scanned (you probably don't want to scan binary files).
+	Files which have already been scanned are not scanned. tagger --search [--dir [dir]] [tags]
-	will list the set of files that have been tagged as foo. tagger config
+	will list the set of files that have been tagged with these tags that are in the requested folder.
-	will dump the tagger configuration. tagger taglist
+	The default for the folder is the current folder. tagger --taglist
-	will list all tags known to tagger. tagger clean
+	will list all tags known to tagger. tagger --clean
 	will clear the tagger database.
+	must pass --force to show that you really want this.

+	Mark Veltzer, 2012